Skip to content

 Article II – Organization

-Section A: The South Carolina Young Farmer and Agribusiness Association is a State organization for out-of-school young people who are engaged in agriculture.
+Section A: The South Carolina Farmer and Agribusiness Association is a State organization for individuals who are engaged or interested in agriculture.
 It shall consist of affiliated local chapters that are chartered by the State Association and organized in conformity with its constitution and by-laws.

 Section F: Local chapters may become and remain affiliated with the State Association by complying with the procedures outlined in the by-laws.